Ukrainians in the United Kingdom: Population

 The 2001 Census recorded 11,913 people born in Ukraine resident in the UK.
 The 2011 UK Census recorded 20,320 Ukrainian-born residents in England, 380 in Wales, 838 in Scotland, and 245 in Northern Ireland.
 The Office for National Statistics estimates that in 2020, 32,000 people born in Ukraine were resident in the UK.
 The number of Ukrainian nationals was estimated at 17,000.

 Religion

-Most of the present Ukrainian diaspora in the UK are of the Ukrainian Orthodox religion.
+Most of the present Ukrainian diaspora in the UK are members of the Ukrainian Orthodox Church.
 A large number of Ukrainians living in Britain are Ukrainian Catholics, under the jurisdiction of the Apostolic Exarchate for Ukrainians in Great Britain, whilst smaller numbers are Jews and Muslims.